Is homebirth safe?

 Do I need to see a doctor if I am seeing you?

-Midwifery care is comprehensive and there is no need to see a doctor as well.
+Midwifery care is comprehensive and there is no need to see a doctor as well, providing everything is normal.
 If a person has non-pregnancy related conditions that need monitoring during pregnancy, like thyroid irregularities, that condition may need to be followed by a doctor.
 If a condition develops during pregnancy that is beyond my scope of care, we will work together to find appropriate complementary care.

 I am over 35.
 Can I still have a homebirth?